-This fellowship covers the full retreat attendance rate and includes a $500 travel stipend for a woman of color writing fiction who is an immigrant or child of immigrants.
+This fellowship covers the full retreat attendance rate and includes a $500 travel stipend for a fellow writing fiction who is an immigrant or child of immigrants.

-This fellowship covers the full retreat attendance rate and includes a $500 travel stipend for a Latina poet.
+This fellowship covers the full retreat attendance rate for a Latina or Latinx prose writer and includes a $500 travel stipend.

-This fellowship covers the full retreat attendance rate for an Arab woman/ woman of the Middle East writing prose.
+This fellowship covers the full retreat attendance rate for a South Asian fellow writing prose.
 This fellowship includes a $500 travel stipend.

 The Glendora Dunbar Fellowship

-This fellowship covers the full retreat attendance rate for an African American woman writing fiction and includes a $500 travel stipend.
+This fellowship covers the full retreat attendance rate for an African American fellow writing fiction and includes a $500 travel stipend.

 The Sylvia Rivera Fellowship

-We are grateful to 2017 Jack Jones Literary Arts Retreat fellow Meredith Ramirez Talusan, Executive Editor of them, for fully funding this opportunity.
-This fellowship does not include a travel stipend.
+We are grateful to 2017 Jack Jones Literary Arts Retreat fellow Meredith Ramirez Talusan, former Executive Editor of them, for fully funding this opportunity.
+This fellowship includes a travel stipend.

-This fellowship covers the full retreat attendance rate for a trans woman of color writing prose.
-This fellowship does not include a travel stipend.
+This fellowship covers the full retreat attendance rate for a trans woman of color or nonbinary person of color writing prose.

 The Octavia Butler Fellowship for a Genre Writer